-Some of my Canadian friends joke that Air Canada’s strap line is We’re not happy till you’re not happy and I’m beginning to feel that many organisations go out of their way to fulfil that motto.
+Some of my Canadian friends joke that Air Canada’s strap line is We’re not happy till you’re not happy and I’m beginning to feel that many organizations go out of their way to fulfill that motto.

 Service leadership, however, is a potential source of competitive advantage for many businesses.
 John Lewis, Singapore Airlines, Lexus and First Direct have all built their success on their ability to provide their customers with friendly, caring, accessible and knowledgeable people who can deliver expert advice and support.